 As the the plant pours its energy into producing fruit, it may need a boost of nutrition.
 I feed my tomatoes by filling my emptied compost crock with water and pouring the “instant tea” on the tomatoes (instructions here).
 You can also add a few tablespoons of organic fertilizer around the base of the plant (called top-dressing) and water it in.

 As we enter the hot summer, long periods of dry weather wreak havoc on tomatoes.
 While established plants have deep roots to withstand the dry periods to a point, if the dry period is followed by torrents of water (whether by a rainstorm or an over-zealous gardener), this onslaught of sudden irrigation can overwhelm the plant and cause those almost-ripe tomatoes to split.

 The best prevention is to make sure your tomatoes get a deep watering weekly, if not by rain then by supplemental irrigation.
 I prefer drip irrigation or soaker hoses, as overhead watering will only exacerbate problems with early blight.

-Although I haven’t had to treat my tomato plants for worms, I have used bT (Thuricide), an organic spray, for cabbage worms with great success.
+Although I haven’t had to treat my tomato plants for these worms, I have used bT (Thuricide), an organic solution, for cabbage worms with great success.
 You spray it on the leaves and when the worm eats the leaves it will die.
 To my understanding, because beneficial insects don’t eat the leaves of your plants, they are safe.
 Just be sure and apply it in the evening when bees aren’t the most active.

 I hope these suggestions help your tomatoes thrive in the mid-summer!

 What tomato problems have you found in the middle part of the summer?